- Posted by Alaia Williams

 If you're curious, but not ready to commit all the way, Dubsado offers one of the best trials on the market.
 You can use the system for free for your first three contacts/jobs.
 So, you can fully test it out (for as long as you want) and make sure you love it before you buy.
 Try Dubsado – when you use my link, upon subscribing, you'll save 20% off your first month OR 20% off an annual subscription.

 (Note: Dubsado connects with QuickBooks Online, which is a fantastic software that helps you track income and expenses and make tax time a breeze.
 Depending on the plan you choose, you can also track inventory, retail sales, and manage payroll.
 There's no need to fear QuickBooks.
 It's easier to set up than you might think.
-If you want to try it, my link gets your 50% off for 3 months and a $50 gift card when you subscribe.)
+If you want to try it, my affiliate link gets you 50% off for 3 months and a $50 gift card when you subscribe.)

 I personally fell in love with QuickBooks Self-Employed.
 Even though I use Dubsado for my invoices, I consider QBSE my financial hub.
 All my income and expenses are automatically imported and categorized.
 At any given moment I can see what my estimated taxes are, and the app allows me to track my miles.
 QBSE is ideal for freelancers and solopreneurs, what QuickBooks labels as “self-employed” (vs. “small business”).
 If your accounting is pretty simple and straightforward, this is for you.
 And, you can invoice and collect payments through it if you want to.
 Read more about my experience with QBSE.
 Try QuickBooks Self-Employed for only $5 a month to start – that price is good for a full year, and it's a bargain.

 The longer you wait to take control of your finances – not just making sales, but tracking what you make, how you spend it and thinking about smart ways to grow your income and scale your business – the longer you'll feel disorganized, overwhelmed and ashamed about the way things are working for you.
-The tools I've shared here are great resources offered at prices just about anyone in business can afford.
+The tools I've shared here are great resources offered at prices just about anyone in business can handle.
 You really can't afford to not have an organized financial life.

 All of these tools also offer free trials, so play around and see which one is right for you.
 If you want help choosing the right tool and getting up and running, contact me any time.